72services/beandiff/README.md

 # BeanDiff
-BeanDiff is a simple library to compare to objects using reflection.
+BeanDiff is a simple library to compare two objects using reflection.

 The objects don't need to have the same type.
 BeanDiff looks for matching field names and compares the values.